Pass the salt: The minute details that helped Germany build virus defences

 Christian Drosten, the top virologist at Berlin’s Charite hospital, said Germany was helped by having a clear early cluster.
 “Because we had this Munich cohort right at the start ... it became clear that with a big push we could inhibit this spreading further,” he said in a daily podcast for NDR radio on the coronavirus.

 Drosten, who declined to be interviewed for this story, was one of more than 40 scientists involved in scrutiny of the cluster.
-Their work was documented in preliminary form in a working paper at the end of last month, intended for The Lancet.
+Their work was documented in preliminary form in a working paper at the end of last month.
 The paper, not yet peer-reviewed, was shared on the NDR site.

 It was on Monday, Jan.
 27, that Holger Engelmann, Webasto’s CEO, told the authorities that one of his employees had tested positive for the new coronavirus.
 The woman, who was based in Shanghai, had facilitated several days of workshops and attended meetings at Webasto’s HQ.